 There's a stack of safety gear as well, with a Lane Assist lane keeping system, Front Assist Autonomous Emergency Braking with Pedestrian Monitoring, and XDS electronic differential lock for extra cornering traction and the 'Car2X' system (local communication with other vehicles and the traffic infrastructure).

 Cost of Ownership

-I'll nail my colours to the mast and profess to being a massive Volkswagen Golf GTI fan, but it's becoming increasingly hard to justify buying the petrol car over the diesel, iconic status notwithstanding.
+You'd have to be a massive Golf GTI fan to justify buying that model over a GTD, iconic status notwithstanding.
 The Golf GTD is a different car though, not merely a GTI with lower running costs.
 The torquier engine gives it a very different feel and you'll drive it in a different way.
-Plus, unique to the GTD, there's even the more versatile estate bodystyle as an option.

-Whatever bodyshape you prefer, it's refreshing to own a fast hatch or estate that can manage 60mpg on a good day yet which still has the chops to see off most other cars and can entertain on a cross country route.
-Plus the GTD is a car that just makes you feel good about your purchase.
+It's refreshing to own a fast hatch that can manage over 50mpg on a good day yet which still has the chops to see off most other cars and can entertain on a cross country route.
+Plus it's a car that just makes you feel good about your purchase.
 Just about the only demerit is its possibly rather anodyne personality, but that's probably a subjective thing.
 The Golf GTD represents a good heart/head balance.
 In fact it might be the best car that sensible money buys.